devsecops-workshop/workshop-guide/content/12-create-policy/_index.md

 - Follow the **Violations** in the **ACS Portal**
 - Expected result:
   - You'll see the build deployments come up and go
-  - When the final build is deployed you'll see the policy violation for `Workshop RHSA-2020:5566` for your deployment is gone because the image no longer contains it.
+  - When the final build is deployed you'll see the policy violation for `Workshop RHSA-2021:4904` for your deployment is gone because the image no longer contains it.

 This shows how ACS is automatically scanning images when they become active against all enabled policies.
-But we don't want to just admire a violation after the image has been deployed, we want to disable the deployment during build time!
+But we don't want to just **admire a violation** after the image has been deployed, we want to disable the deployment during build time!
 So the next step is to integrate the check into the build pipeline and enforce it (don't deploy the application).